Faster computation of nonstabilizerness: Calculation for States With Special Properties

-Thanks to Theorem~\ref{thm:restrictedRealProblem}, we can reduce the size of the column set size by a factor of $2^n$.
+Thanks to Theorem~\ref{thm:restrictedRealProblem}, we can reduce the column set size by $\order{2^n}$.
 We also conducted a numerical experiment for a uniformly random 10-qubit state with real amplitudes.
 The algorithm converged within a single iteration using $\abs{\calC_0}=100,000$ as in Section~\ref{subsec:initialization}, which was sufficiently large to obtain the stabilizer extent.
 This result confirmed our success in computing its stabilizer extent, accomplished within a time frame of 4.7 hours.